live-alchemy/portfolio/src/pages/2022-10-10-journey-into-horsemanship/index.md

 ## The Trail Out

-Upon our return, we began to make ready for our departure from the area, one horseback with most of the herd.
+Upon our return, we began to make ready for our departure from the area on horseback, with most of the herd.
 Leon and I were reinforced by a pair of cowboys from Alberta and a horticulturist from Australia.
 We had over 30 horses to lead out, including those 3 willful colts who were a little better trained now and the plan was to do the trip over two days.
-We made strings of who we could and set out with me at the head on Thunder and Leon bringing up the rear.
+We made strings of who we could and set out with me at the helm on Thunder with Leon bringing up the rear.
 The cowboys egged on and wrangled up the herd as needed.
-Before we’d made it two hours, just about all of our carefully selected strings had come apart and we were proceeding pêle mêle down the trail, loose horses running around all over all generally headed in the right direction.
+Before we’d made it two hours, just about all of our carefully selected strings had come apart and we were proceeding pêle mêle down the trail, loose horses running around all over, all generally headed in the right direction.
 The horses, fortunately, were all very keen to head to their Winter pasture and so we didn’t really have to worry about them.
 We took whatever opportunity we could to tie flopping lead ropes and mostly just held on and tried to keep the train in some semblance of order with a rider at the front to ensure it didn’t turn into a full on blitzkrieg.
 All things considered, we may as well have had everyone loose and just ran the trail out.
 At this time of year, the bog was much drier and easier to travel and overnighting at Cache camp was pretty useless.
 But, we made it, in spite of our pack horse blowing up within 20 minutes no day two, cementing me near the back of the pack as I redeemed my initial packing effort with a fresh diamond.
 I spent at least an hour or two worried about some pack boxes that I lost track of, but we found them on the trail eventually and so my fancy German boots and spotting scope were not lost after all.
 Shout outs to Adrian for catching a horse with a pack saddle, turning him around, and enabling us to pack those boxes out.
 And shout out to Joe the injured horse!
 In spite of a season of rest, he was still looking very swollen and in need of vet care, but he trotted his way out with the rest admirably.
-This would mark the last time I would gallop with a gang of horses and for me this represents one of the peak experiences of my time out on the Spatsizi, there’s just nothing like the feeling of riding a wave of will and strength.
+This would mark the last time I would gallop with a gang of horses and for me this represents one of the peak experiences of my time out on the Spatsizi, there’s just nothing like the feeling of riding a wave of will and strength, such surrender.
 It’s kind of like surfing, with perhaps a higher consequence fall!
 To that end, I only fell from the saddle twice all season, and never injured myself, so I’m very grateful for that.
-Bizarrely, the worst thing that happened, besides a very strained left ankle, was a mysterious and enormous zit that appeared on my jam at the end of the trip.
+Bizarrely, the worst thing that happened, besides a very strained left ankle from hours in the stirrups, was a mysterious and enormous zit that appeared on my jaw at the end of the trip.
 It was painful and gnarly but mercifully sorted itself out with time.
 Weird!
 I blame that Mars bar.

-I got back to Mountain Shadow and was dispatched to de-shoe horses before 9am the following morning.
-We spent the day doing that, a group of 4 remove all shoes from a total of 30 horses.
-Duly exhausted, we made plans to begone at 5am the following morning and so I found myself back at my truck on the ranch in Smithers on Thanksgiving day.
-I would miss the feast that took place the evening prior at Anderson Lake, and so I made my way leisurely down highway 97, stopping in at Leon’s farm near Quesnel and enjoying oth delicious home cooked food and the hospitable and kind company of his brother, mother and sister.
+I got back to Mountain Shadow and was dispatched to de-shoe horses at 9am the following morning.
+We spent the day doing that, a group of 4 removing all shoes from a total of 30 horses.
+Duly exhausted, we made plans to begone at 5am the following morning least we get roped into further labours and so I found myself back at my truck on the ranch in Smithers on Thanksgiving day.
+I would miss the feast that took place the evening prior at Anderson Lake, and so I made my way leisurely down highway 97, stopping in at Leon’s farm near Quesnel and enjoying both delicious home cooked food and the hospitable and kind company of his family.

-Making my way slowly back to the Comox Valley where I’d agreed to housesit for a friend, I find myself with the time and space to reflect and process this spectacular journey.
+Having made my way slowly back to the Comox Valley where I’d agreed to housesit for a friend, I find myself with the time and space to reflect and process this spectacular journey.
 Oftentimes, I find myself feeling as though I’d just spent the Summer in the military.
 The contrast between the very intentional and warm life of the communities I frequent on the coast and the results driven “hurry up and wait” attitude of the outfit could not be starker.
-It was meaningful for me to connect with my co-workers where possible, but ultimately my journey was largely about my responsibility towards and connections with the horses.
+It was meaningful for me to connect with my co-workers where possible, but ultimately my journey was largely about my responsibility towards, and connections with, the horses.
 I’m very grateful to those powerful and sensitive beings and trust I can continue to apprentice myself to their ways and care.

 I thank you for reading!